merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 {:.notice}
 These metagenomes take a total disk space of 417.1 Gb

 After downloading all 21 metagenomes, you will need a {% include ARTIFACT name='samples-txt' %} file that contains the name and path for each metagenome.
-It is a two-column TAB delmited file that should look like this (where `/path/to/` is replaced with the appropriate path for these metagenomes on your system):
+It is a two-column TAB delimited file that should look like this (where `/path/to/` is replaced with the appropriate path for these metagenomes on your system):

 ```
 sample    path